Prof-ThiagoOliveira/blog/content/post/2020-12-16-expressions/index.md

 # Short hand or syntatic sugar

-Short hand expressions provide a short way to write common patterns over the algorithm for initialized variables.
+Short hand expressions provide a straightforward way to write common patterns over the algorithm for initialized variables.

 | Short hand | Meaning         |              Prefix and Postfix                 |
 |------------|-----------------|-------------------------------------------------|